-- In line with WSIS Action Line C3, all stakeholders should benefit from access to information and knowledge, through the promotion of accessibility of ICTs and information for all, including disadvantaged, marginalized and other vulnerable groups.18 - In response to the WSIS outcomes and in support of the United Nations Convention on the Rights of Persons with Disabilities, UNESCO takes measures that facilitate access to information and knowledge for persons with disabilities using ICTs. - organization works in close cooperation with national and international partners.
-In 2012, UNESCO launched a report on Accessible ICTs and personalized learning for students with disabilities 19, prepared in collaboration with Microsoft Corporation.
-It summarizes multistakeholder debate on challenges of, and practical solutions for, personalization promoting technology for students, particularly those with learning difficulties and physical disabilities.20 ts for students with disabilities/
+- In line with WSIS Action Line C3, all stakeholders should benefit from access to information and knowledge, through the promotion of accessibility of ICTs and information for all, including disadvantaged, marginalized and other vulnerable groups.18 - In response to the WSIS outcomes and in support of the United Nations Convention on the Rights of Persons with Disabilities, UNESCO takes measures that facilitate access to information and knowledge for persons with disabilities using ICTs. - The organization works in close cooperation with national and international partners.
+In 2012, UNESCO launched a report on Accessible ICTs and personalized learning for students with disabilities19, prepared in collaboration with Microsoft Corporation.
+It summarizes multistakeholder debate on the а challenges of, and practical solutions for, personalization promoting through technology for students, particularly those with learning difficulties and physical disabilities.20 news/news/unesco launches report on accessible ic ts for students with disabilities/